robertwe/robertwe.github.io/_posts/2014-05-20-centos6-host-command-is-missing.md

 category: [CentOS]
 ---
 Recently I configured new machine with CentOS6.5 on the board and it looks like the $*host* command was missing.
-Here is a quick solution for that yum install bind-utils
+Here is a quick solution for that &nbsp;
+yum install bind-utils
 {% highlight text %}
 [robert@swordfish ~] yum install bind-utils